ntk148v/void.nvim/readme.md

 ## Supported Plugins

-Currently, darkvoid.nvim supports basic Neovim syntax highlighting and common but necessary plugins like treesitter, telescope, etc.
+Currently, void.nvim supports basic Neovim syntax highlighting and common but necessary plugins like treesitter, telescope, etc.
 However, support for more popular plugins is still in progress.
 The following plugins are supported:

 - [x] nvim-tree: File explorer integration